 Once again thank you to all of you who donated and helped us to raise funds towards the licence review hearing and our legal team.
 Although even with your help, we were unable to raise the full amount towards our legal fees.

-The Friends of Finsbury Park have instructed Susan Ring of Harrison Grant solicitors and barrister Charles Streeten of Francis Taylor Building, and noise expert Richard Vivian of Big Sky Acoustics.
+The Friends of Finsbury Park instructed Susan Ring of Harrison Grant solicitors and barrister Charles Streeten of Francis Taylor Building, and noise expert Richard Vivian of Big Sky Acoustics.